shafiquejamal/ishares-etf-data-download/README.md

 ## Installation

-Set the environment variables in `conf/application.conf`.
+Set all of the environment variables that are referenced in `src/main/resources/application.conf`.

 Set the environment variable `ISHARES_DATA_DIR` to the path to where you will download the files.
 In the instructions below, this directory is the `downloaded_files/` directory in the project root directory.
 Set `SECURITIESDATA_PROJECT_ROOT` to point to the project root directory.